bmp-43/INSPECTOR-CLI/README.md

   - Fetches service banners from all frequently used ports
 - **Path Enumerator (Directory Brute-Forcer)**
   - Enumerates directories/paths on web servers to find hidden or sensitive locations
+- **Hash Identifier** (NEW in 0.3.1 BETA)
+  - Identifies the type of a given hash (MD5, SHA1, SHA256, etc.)
+  - Note: Currently, this tool only identifies hash types.
+Major upgrades are planned for the next release.

 ## How to Use